dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

 `PlatformManifestFileEntry` metadata:

+- `ItemSpec`/`Identity`
-- `ItemSpec`/`Identity`: File name and extension of file in the shared framework.
+  - File name and extension of file in the shared framework.
+- `IsNative`
-- `IsNative`: true when the file is a native file
+  - true when the file is a native file
+- `FallbackAssemblyVersion`
-- `FallbackAssemblyVersion`: An assembly version for this file if it is not present in the ref-pack build.
+  - An assembly version for this file if it is not present in the ref-pack build.
+- `FallbackFileVersion`
-- `FallbackFileVersion`: A file version for this file if it is not present in the ref-pack build.
+  - A file version for this file if it is not present in the ref-pack build.

 Properties for these targets:
 `UseTemplatedPlatformManifest`: Set to true to enable the templated platform manifest generation